aws-amplify/docs/js/react.md

 ## Note on JWT Storage

-Data is stored unencrypted when using standard storage adapters (LocalStorage in the browser and ASyncStorage on React Native).
+Data is stored unencrypted when using standard storage adapters (`localStorage` in the browser and `AsyncStorage` on React Native).
 Amplify gives you the option to use your own storage object to persist data.
 With this, you could write a thin wrapper around libraries like:

  - `react-native-keychain`
  - `react-native-secure-storage`